huytq000605/GrindLC/General/Memoization.md

 Remember when memoize: The values (not the keys) are saved into the cache are the results from this position to end, dont save the result that have something connected to previous
-If need memoize the previous sum (to the key) , can try to memoized the remainder instead of the sum
+If need memoize the previous sum (to the key) , can try to memoized the remainder instead of the sum if the question is asking about remainder